 Labor and delivery

 Mode of delivery is determined by obstetric/maternal indications.
-Epidural anesthesia is considered safe when platelet count is >50,000/μ L. Antepartum anesthesia consultation should be obtained to discuss availability of regional analgesia.
+Epidural anesthesia is considered safe when platelet count is >80,000/μL if platelet count is stable.
+Antepartum anesthesia consultation should be obtained to discuss availability of regional analgesia.
 Document return of maternal platelet count to normal levels after delivery.

 Regional anesthesia considerations